UCI-HyperXite/hx11-power-systems/README.md

 ## License

 This project is developed as part of UC Irvine HyperXite's academic and competition activities.
-Please contact the team for licensing inquiries.
+Please contact the team at ucihyperxite@gmail.com for licensing inquiries.